perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

 ## Introspecting Kotlin Types for OpenAPI Schemas

-This section explains the internal mechanisms of type inspection used to extract information for generating OpenAPI schemas.
+This section explains the internal mechanisms of type introspection used to extract information for generating OpenAPI schemas.
 It describes the core components, type decisions, and traversals involved in this process.

 ### Key Features:

-* Recursive Inspection: Capable of handling complex types, including nested and self-referencing objects.
+* Recursive Introspection: Capable of handling complex types, including nested and self-referencing objects.
 * Comprehensive Type Support: Processes primitive types, enums, collections, maps, arrays, and generic types.
 * Annotation Support: Recognizes annotations from kotlinx serialization.
 Supports a subset of Jackson annotations.
 * Caching Mechanism: Caches resolved schemas to improve performance and avoid redundant processing.